TheJoluk/scipyproject/README.md

 •  pandas  <br>
 •  numpy <br>
 •  matplotlib.pyplot  <br>
-All Libaries are either default packages or easy to install with pip install
+All libraries are either default packages or easy to install with pip install

 ## Setup